Program

 Universitätsklinikum Düsseldorf

-Dealing with hepatological emergencies often represents a life-threatening situation.
-The University Hospital Düsseldorf has a renowned hepatology department.
-What is the current therapy for acute on chronic liver failure, which anti-infective therapy is the right one and when is there an indication for TIPS placement?
+Managing hepatological emergencies often presents a life-threatening situation.
+University Hospital Düsseldorf has a renowned hepatology department.
+What is the current treatment for acute-on-chronic liver failure, which anti-infective therapy is appropriate, and when is TIPS placement indicated?
 An interdisciplinary team will guide you through this seminar series.

 In the practical part you will visit the functional area.
 Depending on the number of patients, the TIPS system will be demonstrated live.